danmbrown/city-of-whispers/Playbooks/Crossroads.md

 ### Den of Amusement
 You own, run, or manage a club where people go to relax or escape.
+Where is it located?
 What does it serve?
 What is the clientele like?
-You have a scheme with Productivity 0.
-Select one disadvantage:
+You have a scheme with Productivity +1.

-**Disadvantages**
+When you Meet Someone New, you may add "They are a customer" to the list of Shared Experiences.
+If you pick this, you may also add them as a Tie.

+Select one drawback:

+**Drawbacks**
 - Extortion -- Need to pay someone off (spend one asset before you Run the Scheme)
 - Limited Labor (productivity maxes out at +1)
 - Contraband (cross off one of the options under Use Asset)